-The OLC model provides the same mechanism as inside the network (i.e. intra-domain) to connect multiple networks in order to cover a large area, where each controller in the last level of each network will represent its network by using Network Address Translation (NAT) [26].
+The OLC model provides the same mechanism as inside the network (i.e., intra-domain) to connect multiple networks in order to cover a large area, where each controller in the last level of each network will represent its network by using Network Address Translation (NAT) [26].
 In addition, it will be seen in a distributed manner in relation to other controllers in the last level from other networks, as can be seen in Fig.5.
 Each intra-domain network will have an SDN-switch(es), which connect(s) directly to the controller in the last level of that network.
 That switch belongs to the data plane and is used to send information using DHP1 messages to the neighbor networks that are in different domains after applying the NAT mechanism.
-Whereas the DHP1 discovery messages will contain the Public network ID field, which represent the public IPs for that domain and Timestamp field to evaluate the link latency between two neighbor inter-domains.
-After receiving DHP1 messages the relevant controller will send DHP2 messages to a one level up controller (e.g. level 3) that will perform path calculation among the inter-domain networks and send back this information to the related network in dictionary style.
-For Network_X{Network_Y: Network_Z}, which means that if network X wants to connect to network Y, it should connect first to Network Z. That information will be saved in the All view discovery table.
+Whereas the DHP1 discovery messages will contain the Public_network_ID field, which represents the public IPs for that domain and Timestamp field to evaluate the link latency between two neighbor inter-domains.
+After receiving DHP1 messages, the relevant controller will send DHP2 messages to a one level up controller (e.g., level 3) that will perform path calculation among the inter-domain networks and send back this information to the related network in a dictionary style.
+For example, Network_X{Network_Y: Network_Z}, means that if network X wants to connect to network Y, it should connect first to Network Z. That information will be saved in the All_view_discovery table.
 The same OLC mechanism is applied when there are (n) levels of controllers covering a very large area.
+It should be noted that to provide a high secure discovery mechanism, OLC applies a secure communication channel to connect a controller to a switch by using Transport Layer Security (TLS).